apache/submarine/docs/community/contributing.md

 git commit
 ```

-Likely you'll go back and edit/build/test further, and then `commit --amend` in a
+Likely you'll go back and edit/build/test further, and then `commit --amend` in a few cycles.
-few cycles.

 ### Step 7: Push

-When the changes are ready to review (or you just to create an offsite backup
-or your work), push your branch to your fork on `github.com`:
+When the changes are ready to review (or you just want to create an offsite backup of your work), push your branch to your fork on `github.com`:

 ```sh
 git push --set-upstream ${your_remote_name} SUBMARINE-${jira_number}